OceanParcels/BayesianAnalysis_SouthAtlantic/README.md

 ### Source Code for article "Attribution of River-Sourced Floating Plastic in the South Atlantic Ocean Using Bayesian Inference"

 This repository contains the scripts to reproduce the results shown in the article "Attribution of River-Sourced Floating Plastic in the South Atlantic Ocean Using Bayesian Inference".
+In general, you can find the scripts for running the simulation and the scripts for analysing the output of the simulation.

-This code uses Ocean Parcels to perform the simulations.
-We recommend creating and environment to run the code.
+This code uses [Ocean Parcels](https://oceanparcels.org) to perform the simulations.
+We recommend creating and environment to run the code as explained [here](https://oceanparcels.org/#installing).
+Also, you need to instal the `requirements.txt`

 Here is a description of scripts according to it's function.